vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 12. VA 63.4-5, quoted in SPM 5.151-54.
 As Dagens notes, the passage  Vedajfiana cites does not include the expected pentad of samharanuirtis.
 13. See for instance SP 3.1.27-28, where the guru identifies himself with all five  manifestations of Siva.

-14. For a further discussion of the relationship between "mental" and "concrete"  divine images in Saiva worship, see Ηέΐέηε Brunner, "L'Image Divine dans Ie  Culte Agamique de Siva: Rapport entre 1'image mentale et Ie support concrete du  culte," L'Image Divine.
+14. For a further discussion of the relationship between "mental" and "concrete"  divine images in Śaiva worship, see Ηέΐέηε Brunner, "L'Image Divine dans Ie  Culte Agamique de Siva: Rapport entre 1'image mentale et Ie support concrete du  culte," L'Image Divine.
 Culte et Meditation dans VHindomsme (Paris: Editions du  Centre national de la recherche scientifique, 1990), pp. 9-29.

 15. This is not to say that all lingas are the same.
 MM goes on to describe a great  many categories of lingas, made of different substances and according to different  dimensions, appropriate for various types of worshipers (MM 33.72-92).